alexcu2718/fdf/README.md

 NO CLUE on BSD-MAY WORK (might just do some experiments on a VM) MacOS

+TODO LIST MAYBE:
+BUMP ALLOCATOR potentially, potentially written from scratch (see microsoft's edit for a nice bump)

 ****THIS IS NOT FINISHED, THIS WILL BE ABOUT 2025/06-07 for semi-comparable featureset with fd.

 **A high-performance file search utility for Linux systems**, designed to quickly traverse and filter your filesystem.